Love Is All That Matters

-"Love Is All That Matters" is a song by British synthpop group the Human League.
+"Love Is All That Matters" is a song by British synth-pop group the Human League.
 It was the third single to be taken from their fifth studio album, Crash (1986).
-It was released in 1986 in the US, where it did not chart, but not until two full years after the album on 3 October 1988 in other territories, to promote the band's Greatest Hits album.
+It was released in 1986 in the US, where it did not chart.
+The single would be reissued in 1988 to promote the band's first greatest hits album; this version of the single featured a different tracklist and was released in every territory but the US.

 Background

 It was recorded in early 1986 at the Flyte Time studios in Minneapolis while the Human League were in residence recording Crash with producers Jimmy Jam and Terry Lewis.
 This song, like many other from the album, was a love song aimed towards the United States market, where the first single from Crash, "Human", had reached number one.
 However, this single failed and only charted in the UK where it reached number 41.
 As a result of the disappointing sales there would be no further releases from Crash.
 "Love Is All That Matters" was released principally to promote the imminent release of the first Greatest Hits album in 1988.